The latest pre-trial developments in the case of Idaho quadruple murder suspect Bryan Kohberger - KESQ

 By Eric Levenson, CNN

-(CNN) — The defense team of Bryan Kohberger, the man accused of killing four University of Idaho students in their off-campus home in 2022, has requested to move the case out of town, saying in a recent memorandum he can’t receive a fair trial in Latah County because of “inflammatory” publicity.
+(CNN) — The defense team of Bryan Kohberger, the man accused of killing four University of Idaho students in their off-campus home in 2022 is hoping to remove the possibility of the death penalty from the case.

-But prosecutors have rejected that argument, saying the court could put in place other measures to ensure a fair trial.
-The defense then reiterated its plea to change the venue, with survey results showing the county’s “mob mentality.”
+Prosecutors have said they will seek the death penalty if Kohberger is convicted.
+Kohberger’s lawyers argue the punishment is unconstitutional because the methods of execution are cruel and unusual, the death penalty violates international human rights law, and preparing for the possibility would hinder their client’s right to a speedy trial.

+Kohberger’s defense team was successful in arguing that the trial should be moved out of Latah County, but it remains to be seen where it will take place.

 It’s been a long and winding road since the four students – Kaylee Goncalves, Ethan Chapin, Xana Kernodle and Madison Mogen – were fatally stabbed in the overnight hours of November 13, 2022, at a home just off the school’s main campus in Moscow, Idaho.